wso2-extensions/esb-inbound-kafka/docs/config.md

 ### Enabling security for Kafka producers and consumers

-For detailed information on how to enable TLS authentication for Kafka brokers, producers, and consumers, see [Enabling Security](enableSecurity.md).
+For information on how to enable TLS authentication for Kafka brokers, producers, and consumers, see [Enabling Security](enableSecurity.md).

 ### Working with Kafka clients/producers